Department of Art and Archaeology

 Program of Study

-A total of 10 courses in the Department of Art and Archaeology, including ART 100, ART 400 (Junior Seminar) and two seminars at the 400- or 500-level.
-Students must also take at least one course in each of the following three areas: Group 1 (ancient), Group 2 (medieval/early modern), and Group 3 (modern/contemporary).
-Thematic courses spanning more than one area will be allocated to a distribution area on a case-by-case basis.
+A total of 10 courses in the Department of Art and Archaeology, including ART 400 (Junior Seminar) and an additional two seminars at the 400- or 500-level.
+Seven of the 10 courses must be taught by Art and Archaeology faculty.
+Students must take at least one course in each of the following three distribution areas: Group 1 (ancient), Group 2 (medieval/early modern), and Group 3 (19th century to the present).
 ART 100, ART 400, and ART 401 count as departmentals but not as distribution courses.
-In choosing courses to satisfy the distribution requirement, students are encouraged to explore a range of media, e.g., architecture, painting, sculpture, photography, works on paper, film.
-7 of the 10 courses need to be taught by Art and Archaeology faculty.
+In choosing courses to satisfy requirements, students are encouraged to explore a range of geographies and a range of media, e.g., architecture, painting, sculpture, photography, works on paper, film.

 No more than two cognate courses taken in other departments (including the Program in Visual Arts) may be counted toward the 10 departmentals.
 This includes summer courses.
 Students participating in the Study Abroad Program may be allowed to count more than two courses taken overseas as departmentals.
-All cognate courses must be approved prior to enrollment by the departmental representative based on the submission of a syllabus and course description.
-Courses cross-listed with the Department of Art and Archaeology automatically count as departmentals, but do not count towards the departmental honors GPA.
+All cognate courses must be approved prior to enrollment by the director of undergraduate studies based on the submission of a syllabus and course description.
+Courses cross-listed with the Department of Art and Archaeology automatically count as departmentals, but do not count toward the departmental honors GPA.

-During the fall of the junior year, all majors must take the junior seminar (ART 400).
-The course introduces students to various methodologies used by art historians and archaeologists, and many assignments relate directly to their junior independent work.
-Students who are abroad during the fall of the junior year can complete the junior seminar during the fall term of the senior year.
+During the fall of junior year, all majors must take the junior seminar (ART 400).
+The course introduces students to various methods used by art historians and archaeologists, and many assignments relate directly to their junior independent work.
+Students who are abroad during the fall of junior year can complete the junior seminar during the fall term of their senior year.

 Junior Independent Work

-Junior independent work begins in the fall, in the context of the junior seminar (ART 400), and continues into the spring with a faculty adviser.
-It consists of a research paper of approximately 30-40 pages on any topic related to visual and material culture.
+Junior independent work begins in the fall, in the context of the junior seminar (ART 400), and continues into the spring with a faculty adviser whom the student selects.
+It consists of a research paper of approximately 30–40 pages (7,500–10,000 words) on any topic related to visual and material culture.
 Assignments in ART 400 help students conceptualize and implement their research agendas.
+The Junior Independent Work requirement in History of Art includes two colloquia with the Practice of Art cohort, one in the fall and one in the spring.

 Senior Independent Work

-The senior independent work consists of a year-long research project of approximately 60-80 pages on a topic selected by the student and approved by the faculty adviser.
-The student selects a faculty adviser in the spring of the junior year and submits an outline and annotated bibliography to the adviser by mid-November of the senior year.
+The senior independent work consists of a year-long research project of approximately 60–80 pages (15,000–20,000 words).
+The student selects a faculty adviser in the spring of their junior year and submits a progress report to the director of undergraduate studies by mid-November of their senior year.
+For further deadlines see the Undergraduate Handbook.
 The thesis grade is the average of the grades given by the faculty adviser and a second faculty reader.
+The Senior Independent Work requirement in History of Art includes two colloquia with the Practice of Art cohort, one in the fall and one in the spring.

 Senior Departmental Examination

-The senior departmental examination consists of a one-hour oral examination discussing the senior thesis and also covering material from departmental courses.
+The senior comprehensive departmental examination ("Comps") consists of a one-hour oral examination discussing the senior thesis and also covering material from departmental courses.
 It is attended by three faculty members, consisting of the adviser of the senior thesis, the second reader, and one additional faculty member.
+The exam grade is the average of the grades given by the three examiners.

 Practice of Art Track

 Concentrators in this track explore the traditions, thought processes, and methods of making visual art in connection with a liberal arts education.
-Courses are offered in painting, drawing, graphic design, media, sculpture, photography, film and video production, and film history and theory.
+Studio courses are offered in painting, drawing, printmaking, graphic design, media, sculpture, photography, film and video production.
+Students also study art history and theory.

 Two courses in the Program in Visual Arts and one course in the Department of Art and Archaeology.
 By the first Wednesday following spring break, sophomores submit an application and a portfolio of creative work to the Lewis Center for the Arts administrative office.
 The admissions committee for the Program in Visual Arts will notify students accepted into the program by early April.
 No AP credit is accepted toward the Practice of Art concentration.